The Dual PC Algorithm and the Role of Gaussianity for Structure Learning of Bayesian Networks

 $n \in \{50, 100, 150, 200\}$. \item Sample sizes of the generated datasets:

 $N \in \{25n, 50n, 100n\}$. \item Expected number of parents for each node in the DAG:

 $d \in \{1.5, 2\}$. \end{itemize}

-We convert every estimated skeleton to a pattern graph and then a CPDAG in order to perform the comparative analysis separately for each of the three objects.
-Furthermore, we consider both the standard as well as the stable (order-independent) versions of the dual PC algorithm, and compare their outputs to the corresponding versions of the classic PC algorithm.
+We convert every estimated skeleton to a pattern graph and then a CPDAG to perform the comparative analysis separately for each of the three objects.
+Furthermore, we compare the output of both versions, the standard and the stable (order-independent) versions of the dual PC algorithm, to the corresponding versions of the classic PC algorithm.

-In addition to measuring the average SHD, TPR and FPRp over the $100$ replicates, we measure the average run-time of each algorithm.
-All the simulations were run in \texttt{R} \citep{rstudio} and code to reproduce the simulation results is available at \texttt{https://github.com/enricogiudice/dualPC}.
+In addition to measuring the average SHD, TPR and FPRp over the $100$ replications, we evaluate the average run-time of each algorithm.
+Code to reproduce the full simulations in \texttt{R} is available at \texttt{https://github.com/enricogiudice/dualPC}.